AhmedMagedx/RTOS/Smart Farming System/README.md

 #   Smart Farming System

-a real time (RTOS-based) system that enable controlling:
+a real time (RTOS-based) system that enables controlling:

 1 - a water pump based on the humidity sensor data.